ADU Builder San Diego

 FHA’s Role: FHA, a federal entity, primarily provides mortgage insurance, backing loans made by approved lenders.
 This support is crucial for first-time homebuyers and low-to-moderate-income borrowers, offering more lenient credit and down payment terms.
 FHA-insured loans can be used for purchasing homes that might include ADUs or for refinancing purposes that could free up funds for ADU construction.

 CalHFA’s Specialized Focus: CalHFA caters specifically to California’s unique housing needs.
-It offers not only mortgage assistance but also direct grant programs for ADU construction.
+It offers mortgage assistance and direct grant programs for ADU construction.

 Impact on ADU Projects: